MicrosoftDocs/dynamics365smb-docs/archive/SetupAndAdministration/admin-how-to-copy-data-from-test-environment-to-production-environment.md

     ms.author: sgroespe

 ---
-# How to: Copy Data from Test Environment to Production Environment
+# Copy Data from Test Environment to Production Environment
 After you have vetted and tested all your setup information, you can proceed with copying data to your production environment.
 You create a new company in the same database.

 ### To copy data to a production environment